suusanp/stealth-health/m5/prototype.md

 };
 ```
 #### PDF retrieval
- providing users with the ability to retrieve their health data in PDF format is a crucial feature that aligns with our commitment to data transparency, user control, and data minimization principles.
+ Providing users with the ability to retrieve their health data in PDF format is a crucial feature that aligns with our commitment to data transparency, user control, and data minimization principles.
 This functionality allows users to generate a comprehensive report of their health metrics and computed analytics over a specified data retention period, ensuring they have tangible access to their information and further empowering them with their data management.

  The initial step involves aggregating the user's health metrics and computed data into a structured HTML format.
 This process accounts for the user-defined data retention period, ensuring the report only encompasses data within this timeframe, aligning with our data minimization policy.